-These figurations form a cast of recurrent characters that evolve within and between compositions with a logic personal to the artist.
+Painter Veronika Pausova draws on figurative imagery to tell diagrammatic short stories – hands grasping, noses sniffing, fruit flies teeming – that mine the territory between animation and stasis.
+These figurations form a cast of recurrent characters that evolve within and between compositions with a logic unique to the artist.
 Spiders with pearl-like bodies appear to be dancers in one painting, earrings in another.
-Elsewhere, spider legs devolve into a series of walking boots, each of which is punctuated with a single, photo-realistic big toe.
+In Flaneuse, these spider legs devolve into a frieze of walking boots, each of which is punctuated with a single, photo-realistic big toe.
+A nail-bitten finger parts an unseen curtain, or emerges from a garden hose.
+Sunburnt legs pace across a painting, or rest against the edges of the canvas beneath a gushing shower head.
 The elements of Pausova’s visual vocabulary are in perpetual transformation, existing across a continuum of possible states, places, and times.

 Her paintings deftly intertwine these figurative elements with surreal abstraction and graphic surface detail.
 The many disembodied hands in Partly Cloudy pull on slatted shades to block the light from a fast moving sun.
 Several hands have dropped to the bottom of the frame, grasping at nothing.
 Pausova’s use of repetition warps our sense of time – is this the same hand, grabbing incessantly at different moments?
 The shades and sun are both abstracted with geometric surface detail so as to meld into one another; architecture and atmosphere becoming one.
 The alchemy of these combinations destabilizes the spatial and temporal logic of Pausova’s paintings and complicates the relationship between seeing and knowing.